ArthurRF/bet-system/README.md

 3. **Adding Authentication On the Events Routes:**
 	 - Implement authentication middleware to secure the events routes.
 	 - The authentication system is already created, just needs to know which routes need to be protected.

+4. **Adding Tests To the Frontend:**
+	 - Add tests for the frontend.
+	 - The current tests are for the API only.

 ---